Skip to content

 To become a truck driver in Colorado, you must meet the following requirements:

-• Possess a valid commercial driver's license (CDL) with the appropriate endorsements for the type of vehicle you will be operating.
+• Possess a valid CDL with the appropriate endorsements for the type of vehicle you will be operating.

 • Meet the physical and medical requirements set by the Federal Motor Carrier Safety Administration (FMCSA), including passing a medical examination and drug test.